Guebbit/css-ui/docs/molecules/cards/BookCard.md

 <style lang="scss">
-@use "docs/theme.scss" as theme;
+@use "../docs/theme" as theme;
-@use "src/molecules/cards/BookCard.scss" as * with (
+@use "../src/molecules/cards/BookCard" with (
-    $color: #000,
-    $on-background: theme.$secondary-color,
-    $active-on-background: theme.$secondary-color,
+    $css-ui-root-prefix: theme.$css-ui-root-prefix
 );
 </style>